CRIMSONDAVID/Cybersecurity-Learning-Journey/Weekly-log/Foundations of Cybersecurity.md

 Foundations of Cybersecurity
-This week I explored the foundations of cybersecurity, diving into four modules that gave me both theoretical grounding and practical insights.
+I explored the foundations of cybersecurity, diving into four modules that gave me both theoretical grounding and practical insights.

 Module 1: Welcome to the World of Cybersecurity Cybersecurity is not just about firewalls and antivirus — it’s about protecting people, systems, and trust.